5 Segmentation

 4. What is the incremental value of this project?

-Number four is vital because you have limited time.
+Number four is important because you have limited time.
 Is there another area where you should be focusing?
 Segmentation may leverage many different machine-learning techniques.
 This chapter will cover a few of the techniques that we have found the most useful.
-Keep in mind that you aren’t guaranteed to find something useful.
+Keep in mind, that you aren’t guaranteed to find anything useful.
 Why not?
 There could be any reasons:

 1. Your data is bad